samchon/typia/README.md

   - Powerful Runtime type checkers:
     - Performed by only one line, `TSON.is(input)`
+    - Does not require any JSON schema definition
     - Supports complicate union type
   - 10x faster `JSON.stringify()` function:
     - Performed by only one line: `TSON.stringify<T>(input)`